Why Is Navratri Celebrated | Legends Behind Navratri

 The Gods collectively went to Lord Shiva and pray him to do something, to protect the people.
 Thus, the Trinity of Brahma, Vishnu, and Shiva invested their powers in energy that took the form of Goddess Durga to conquer the demon Mahishasura.

-The Gods also offered her their distinct weapons such as the ax and the sword.
+The Gods also offered her their distinct weapons such as the axe and the sword.
 Mahishasura was taken in by Goddess Durga’s beauty and approached for marriage.

-The Goddess agreed but set forth a challenge that he defeats her in a battle, and then she will get married.
+The Goddess agreed but set forth a challenge that he would defeat her in a battle, and then she would get married.
 The battle lasted for nine nights and on the ninth night, Goddess Durga beheaded Mahishasura.
 The nine nights came to be known as Navratri, while the tenth day was called Vijayadashmi, the final day when truth and goodness prevail over evil.

 This is related to the famous legend of Sati.
 The king of the Himalayas, Daksha had a daughter named Uma.
 She wished to marry Lord Shiva and did penance to please him.
 When Lord Shiva came to marry her, his intimidating countenance (clothed in tiger skin with snakes around his neck) and that of the people accompanying him disconcerted Daksha.